 Engine-related insurance tax

-In addition to the third-party liability insurance premium paid on two-wheeled motor vehicles (e.g. motorcycles over 100 cc) and motor vehicles with a maximum gross vehicle weight of less than 3.5 tonnes (e.g. passenger cars and estate cars), an ‘engine-related insurance tax’ is payable (except on tractors and motorised carts), which is then transferred to the tax office by the insurance company.
+In addition to the third-party liability insurance premium paid on two-wheeled motor vehicles (e.g. motorcycles over 100 cc), passenger cars and estate cars as well as all other motor vehicles with a maximum gross vehicle weight of less than 3.5 tonnes (e.g. light commercial vehicles), an "engine-related insurance tax" is payable (except on tractors and motorised carts), which is then transferred to the tax office by the insurance company.

-Vehicles registered for use on the road in Austria that have a maximum gross vehicle weight of more than 3.5 tonnes or are approved for use as a tractor or motorised cart are subject to a vehicle tax that is payable to the tax office.
+Vehicles registered for use on the road in Austria that have a maximum gross vehicle weight of more than 3.5 tonnes or are approved for use as a tractor or motorised cart are subject to a motor vehicle tax that is payable to the tax office.

-Engine-related insurance tax (→ BMF)German text
+- Engine-related insurance tax (→ BMF)German text

 Responsible for the content: Federal Ministry of Finance